 The Council's main responsibilities are:

-holds the power to remove Trustees if required
+holding the power to remove members of the Board of Trustees if required

 You can find out more about the members of our council, along with a brief biography, in our guide to the members of the Council:

 All members of the Council are elected or appointed for an initial term of three years and are eligible to re-stand.
-Members normally serve for two or three three-year terms, in order to ensure a balance of continuity and freshness.
+Members normally serve for two-year terms, in order to ensure a balance of continuity and freshness.